mashupbots/socko/_posts/2012-06-19-spdy-netty.markdown

 ### Chunk Response Content

 For large files and/or streaming content, setting the response content is not feasible.
+You don't want all that data in memory.

 We found using `HttpChunks` to be the best solution.

-First, we set the response type to be chunked.

-{% highlight scala %}
-    val response = new DefaultHttpResponse(HttpVersion.valueOf(event.request.httpVersion), HttpResponseStatus.OK.toNetty)
-    response.setChunked(true);
-    response.setHeader(HttpHeaders.Names.TRANSFER_ENCODING, HttpHeaders.Values.CHUNKED);
-    ch.write(response)
-{% endhighlight %}

-Next, we copy and modify `ChunkedFile` so that instead of writing binary chunks, it writes a `HttpChunk` message containing the chunked content.
+First we need to modify Netty's `ChunkedFile` so that instead of writing binary chunks, it writes a `HttpChunk` message containing the chunked content.
 One small complication is that we need to keep track of and send the trailer chunk to notify the client of the end of stream.

 {% highlight java %}
     public class HttpChunkedFile implements ChunkedInput {